Actor's and Sin: Woman of Sin

+Release

+Prior to the film's release, several theater chains refused to screen the film because it lampoons the film industry.
+This resulted in a $250,000 lawsuit by United Artists and Sid Kuller Productions against the ABC Theatres Company.
+The Beverly Canon Theater in Beverly Hills, California was specifically targeted for having canceled an existing agreement to rent the film for exhibition beginning on July 24, 1952.
+However, the film opened as planned at the theater on July 24.

 Reception

-In a contemporary review for The New York Times, critic Howard Thompson characterized the film as "an almost reverential close-up of a stage actor's senile egomania and an atomically conceived blast at front-office intellectuality in the film factories."
-Thompson called Actor's Blood a "stiff, glum and narcissistic tale ... the whole episode flounders midway between a conversational seance and a straight farce" and Woman of Sin "straight farce, with an idea so devastatingly impudent that only Mr. Hecht could claim it."
+In a contemporary review for The New York Times, critic Howard Thompson characterized the stories as "an almost reverential close-up of a stage actor's senile egomania and an atomically conceived blast at front-office intellectuality in the film factories" and wrote: "'Actor's Blood' is a stiff, glum and narcissistic tale ... the whole episode flounders midway between a conversational seance and a straight farce.
+'Woman of Sin' is straight farce, with an idea so devastatingly impudent that only Mr. Hecht could claim it."

-In reference to the film's two sections, DVD Talk writes "Both are light, breezy, and inconsequential, though admittedly written with an expert's ear for dialogue and a knack for clever story twists."
-They write that both sections "move at an efficient pace", and praise Ben Hecht for the dialog and rhythm of his scripts.
-They also note that the actors were well chosen, finding flaw only in the child actors used in the Woman of Sin segment.
-They did have critique about the material itself, noting that while Hecht knew his way around both Hollywood and Broadway, the subject matter comes off as a little "too inside".
-They were also disappointed in the two stories, finding the plotlines "fairly hokey and predictable".
-However, and despite the "hackneyed narrative", they found the film overall to be "very watchable", in that Hecht's sense of timing kept the project from being boring.